djm89uk/djm89uk.github.io/euler_1.md

 <summary markdown="span">Python</summary>

-We can write a simple Python code to solve:
+We can write a simple Python code to solve.
+An efficient code is included to filter the integer string by splitting all continuous strings without "0" and removing strings less than 13 characters in length.

 ~~~py
 import time